 Erin is active as a solo performer with orchestras and made her debut with the Great Lakes Chamber Orchestra in the spring of 2013 performing Paul Taffanel’s Fantaisie on Themes from Weber’s Der Freischütz in Harbor Springs and Charlevoix, Michigan.
-She has also performed with the Symphony of Southeast Texas, Evanston Symphony Orchestra, Ravenswood Community Orchestra, Mode chamber ensemble and Gaudete Brass, Southport Symphony Orchestra (IL), Isthmus Chamber Orchestra (WI), Lake Shore Symphony Orchestra.
+She has also performed with the Symphony of Southeast Texas, Evanston Symphony Orchestra, Ravenswood Community Orchestra, Mode chamber ensemble and Gaudete Brass, Southport Symphony Orchestra, and Lake Shore Symphony Orchestra.
 Her recent chamber music appearances include those with the Analogue Duo, Lakeshore Rush, Whitewater Chamber Players, and Sapphire Woodwind Quintet.
-Past performances include those with the Wingra Woodwind Quintet, UW-Madison flute octet (National Flute Association Convention, New Orleans), Contemporary Chamber Ensemble (UW-Madison), Windover Piano Duo, and as a flute duo with Jennifer Wilhelms.
-Dr. Murphy performed on recitals in England while studying at Trevor Wye’s international studio, and joined the Wisconsin Youth Symphony Orchestra while on tour in Budapest, Vienna, Olomouc, and Prague.
-She is a founding member and flutist of Lakeshore Rush, a Pierrot plus percussion ensemble that collaborates with composers and performs accessible contemporary works in Chicago and beyond.
-Since their 2014-2015 inaugural season, they have premiered commissioned works by composers Laura Schwendinger, Pierre Jalbert, Joshua Hintze, Jonathan Hannau, and Griffin Candey.
-Erin has also performed solo recitals in Michigan, Colorado, Illinois, Missouri, Wisconsin, and Texas.
+Dr. Murphy has performed in England, Hungary, Austria, and the Czech Republic.

 Dr. Murphy holds degrees in flute performance from the University of Michigan (B.M., James B. Angell Scholar), Northwestern University (M.M. with honors), and the University of Wisconsin-Madison (D.M.A., music theory minor).
-In addition, she earned a performance certificate while studying in Kent, England at Trevor Wye’s international flute Studio.
+In addition, she earned a performance certificate while studying in Kent, England at Trevor Wye’s International Flute Studio.
 Her other influential teachers include Stephanie Jutt, Mary Stolper, Walfrid Kujala, Amy Porter, Lorna McGhee, and Jeff Zook.